edgarcosta/CHIMP/README.md

 # Updating

-You can fetch the most recent version of all packages by doing:
+You can fetch the most recent version of all packages by running `update.sh` or equivalently:
 ```
-git pull && git submodule sync --recursive && git submodule update --remote --jobs=10
+git pull --recurse-submodules=no && git submodule update --recursive --remote --jobs=10
 ```
 and consider doing a pull request afterwards.